 You’re the only one who knows yourself best.
 You know you work.
 Designate a time when you should work on your blog.

+Remember, it is easier to start a blog but much tougher to grow it and make it popular.
 These tips should make you a more productive blogger.
 But don’t forget to take care of yourself.
 By scheduling and managing your time, you won’t be stressed out over upcoming deadlines.

 If you think that you have a link that adds value to this article please contact us at techie[at]techzog[dot]com for evaluation of inclusion into the article.